openjdk/jdk/src/java.base/share/man/java.md

 that parses classes ahead of time.
 AOT optimizations can improve the start-up and warm-up performance of Java applications.

-The Ahead-of-Time Cache (AOTCache) is a container introduced in JDK 24 for storing artifacts produced by AOT optimizations.
-The AOTCache currently contains Java classes and heap objects.
-The plans is to include other types of artifacts, such as execution profiles and compiled methods, in future JDK releases.
+The Ahead-of-Time Cache (AOT cache) is a container introduced in JDK 24 for storing artifacts produced by AOT optimizations.
+The AOT cache currently contains Java classes and heap objects.
+In future JDK releases, the AOT cache may contain additional artifacts, such as execution profiles and compiled methods.

-An AOTCache is specific to a combination of the following:
+An AOT cache is specific to a combination of the following:

 -   A particular application (as expressed by `-classpath`, `-jar`, or `--module-path`.)
 -   A particular JDK release.
 -   A particular OS and CPU architecture.

-If any of the above changes, you must recreate the AOTCache.
+If any of the above changes, you must recreate the AOT cache.

-The deployment of the AOTCache is divided into three phases:
+The deployment of the AOT cache is divided into three phases:

--   **Training:** We execute the application with a representative work-load to gather statistical data that tell us what artifacts should be included into the AOTCache.
+-   **Training:** We execute the application with a representative work-load to gather statistical data that tell us what artifacts should be included into the AOT cache.
 The data are saved in an *AOT Configuration* file.

--   **Assembly:** We use the AOT Configuration file to produce an AOTCache.
+-   **Assembly:** We use the AOT Configuration file to produce an AOT cache.

--   **Production:** We execute the application with the AOTCache for better start-up and warm-up performance.
+-   **Production:** We execute the application with the AOT cache for better start-up and warm-up performance.

-The AOTCache can be used with the following command-line options:
+The AOT cache can be used with the following command-line options:

 `-XX:AOTCache:=`*cachefile*
-:   Specifies the location of the AOTCache.
+:   Specifies the location of the AOT cache.
 The standard extension for *cachefile* is `.aot`.
     If `-XX:AOTCache` is specified but `-XX:AOTMode` is not specified, then `AOTMode` will be given the value of `auto`.